TrueBlocks/trueblocks-core/src/other/migrations/README-v2.0.0.md

 [DATE] Your configuration files were upgraded to v2.0.0-release.
 Rerun your command.
 ```

+You may proceed without furhter ado.

-## Not-automatic Migration of Unchained Index
+## Manually Migrating the Unchained Index

-The next command you run will (most likely) produce a message similar to the following (and is probably why you're at this page):
+The next command you run will produce a message similar to the following (and is probably why you're at this page):

 ```[bash]
 [DATE]
     Outdated file:  `$UNCHAINED_PATH/<chain>/blooms/000000000-000000000.bloom`
     Found version:  `trueblocks-core@v0.40.0`
     Wanted version: `trueblocks-core@v2.0.0-release`
-    Error:          `incorrect header hash`
+    Error:          `incorrect header version`

     See https://github.com/TrueBlocks/trueblocks-core/blob/develop/src/other/migrations/README-v2.0.0.md.
 ```

 This is indicating that your existing Unchained Index is of a previous version.
-We're very sorry to have to indicate that you must now complete a migration.
-It's easy, but annoying.
-Sorry -- this is what happens when one is dealing with immutable, local data.
+We're sorry to tell you that this requires a migration.
+Fear not.
+The migration is easy, but perhaps a little time-consuming.
+This is one of the downsides of immutable, local-first data.

+### Step 1: Downloading an Updated Index

 If you have gotten the above message, run this command: